cyuzuzo-aime/alu_regex-data-extraction-cyuzuzo-aime/README.md

-# Regex Scanner CLI
+# Web & Text REGEX Scanner

-A Node.js command-line tool to scan text or web content for common patterns using Regular Expressions.
+A Javascript command-line tool to scan text or web content for common patterns using Regular Expressions.
+It runs fully without a browser

 ## Supported Patterns